The sleep that doesn't restore

 The sentence that matters

 Sleep is not rest.
 It is clinical operation.
 And “I'm tired even sleeping” is an operable symptom — not a condition of modern adult life.
+As a nephrologist, I learned to respect what the body insists on telling: untreated apnea raises blood pressure, ages the kidney, and rewrites a person's metabolic future.
+It is not “tiredness.”
+It is disease.

 The right question is not do I sleep enough?
 It is is the sleep I have happening in the right phases, at the right quality, with measurable restoration?